Affiliate Disclosure

 Common Mistakes That Get People Hurt

-Using the jack alone (seals fail without warning); the wrong jack point (crushing a sill, cracking the sump); soft or uneven ground; skipping the push test; and lifting too high.
+Using the jack alone (seals fail without warning); the wrong jack point (crushing a sill, cracking the oil pan); soft or uneven ground; skipping the push test; and lifting too high.
 All of them and how to avoid them in common jacking mistakes, and the full case for stands is in do you really need jack stands.

 Quick Reference: The Jack Safety Rules